 There is no global standard certification for halal food and thus certification requirements vary by country.
-The halal certifying body in Singapore, Majelis Ugama Islam (MUIS), serves the country's Muslim population (13.4 % as of January 2018).
+The halal certifying body in Singapore, Majelis Ugama Islam (MUIS), serves the country's Muslim population (13.percent of the total population, as of January 2018).